electrp/electrp.github.io/content/posts/it-has-ai/index.md

 Ray-traced denoising might be one of the best examples I can find.
 I took a class recently where the professor said, almost verbatim, "It might seem really simple, but the result is like magic."
 That's a phrase I've definitely heard variations of, and very often around AI.

 Ray-tracing is a way of 3d rendering, where you "trace rays" from your camera to objects in the scene, using how it bounces to calculate the light of objects you are looking at.
 It's tech used in practically all animated movies to provide an accurate simulation of almost exactly how light works.
 Unfortunately, its reeeally slow.
 Render farms will sit for hours on a single frame, calculating as many light rays as possible.
-Now, what if we wanted to do this in realtime?
+Now, what if we wanted to do this in real-time?

 In our implementation, we restricted ourselves to one ray per pixel per frame.
 This means that each pixel has a single attempt to find a light in a given frame.
 If your ray doesn't hit a light, that pixel is black for that frame.
 Obviously, that looks pretty bad.